POLICY NUMBER: POL-F17-001, REV. 01

-- The leasing provision sets out detailed requirements for standardized lease terms, disclosure, and other reporting and approval requirements for which the Director of Finance will be responsible;
+- The leasing provision sets out detailed requirements for standardized lease terms, disclosure, and other reporting and approval requirements for which the Treasurer will be responsible;

 - The regulation provides for varied levels of reporting and analysis of leases based on levels of materiality;